waylaidwanderer/node-chatgpt-api/README.md

 </details>
 </details>

+## Projects
+🚀 A list of awesome projects using `@waylaidwanderer/chatgpt-api`:
+- [ChatGPT Web Client](https://github.com/waylaidwanderer/chatgpt-web-client): this is my web client using this project's API server, built using Nuxt 3.
+Also usable with other compatible API server implementations.
+- [ChatGPT Clone](https://github.com/danny-avila/chatgpt-clone): a clone of ChatGPT, uses official model, reverse-engineered UI, with AI model switching, message search, and prompt templates.

+Add yours to the list by [editing this README](https://github.com/waylaidwanderer/node-chatgpt-api/edit/main/README.md) and creating a pull request!

+## Web Client
+A web client is available for this project's API server is also available at [waylaidwanderer/chatgpt-web-client](https://github.com/waylaidwanderer/chatgpt-web-client).
+Or use one of the many projects listed above!

 ## Caveats
 ### Regarding `ChatGPTClient`
 Since `gpt-3.5-turbo` is ChatGPT's underlying model, I had to do my best to replicate the way the official ChatGPT website uses it.